 A message of thank you after the Thai rescue

-Finally, Adun shared this message of thanksgiving last year, and it still stands today:
+Finally, Adun shared this message of thanksgiving a few years ago, and it still stands today:

 When the crisis struck, local churches were quick to take action.
-From cooking meals, providing accommodation and even offering land for helicopters to land on, they were deeply involved in the rescue efforts.
-Pastor¬†Go Shin explains how they started a movement of prayer.
+From cooking meals, providing accommodation, and even offering their grounds for helicopters to land, they were deeply involved in the rescue efforts.
+Pastor Go Shin explains how they started a movement of prayer.